hxlnt/nobadmemories.com/src/render/posts/blogging-with-hugo-and-azure.html.md

 ![Connect to GitHub repo](https://hxlntblob.blob.core.windows.net/nbm/webapp5.png)

 Fill in all the information about the repo and branch you want to connect.
-Now, when you click on Deployment options, you should either see the deployment marked as in progress or completed.
+After a minute or two, when you click on Deployment options, you should either see the deployment marked as in progress or completed.

 ![Deploy](https://hxlntblob.blob.core.windows.net/nbm/deploy.png)